lvh/txyoga/doc/tutorial/accessing.rst

 titles of its employees when you query it, or a particular employee that will divulge his salary.

-As before, txYoga will serve the content type correctly:
+As before, txyoga will serve the content type correctly:

 .. doctest::